-This project will save women’s lives by expanding use of proven interventions to prevent and treat pre-eclampsia and eclampsia.
+This project will save women’s lives by expanding access to, and use of, antihypertensive drugs and magnesium sulfate to prevent and treat pre-eclampsia and eclampsia.

 The World Health Organization recommends magnesium sulfate as the safest, most effective, and lowest-cost treatment for severe pre-eclampsia and eclampsia, although availability and correct use of this lifesaving drug varies widely.
 The need for magnesium sulfate is greatest in low-income countries of sub-Saharan Africa and South Asia, where pregnancy and childbirth are less safe and 65%–85% of the population is rural, with limited access to life-saving health care.

 This project builds on related Population Council research and interventions in Bangladesh, Mexico, and Nigeria funded in 2007 by the MacArthur Foundation to improve the availability and correct use of magnesium sulfate in maternal health care settings.

 Council research in Nigeria between 2008 and 2011 demonstrated that providing training to health service providers on the provision of magnesium sulfate resulted in a 40% reduction in maternal mortality and a 68% reduction in the contribution of eclampsia to maternal mortality in 10 pilot hospitals.
 Training expanded to 35 additional facilities.
 From 2011 to 2014 the Council advocated for policy change to allow use of magnesium sulfate at primary health care centers prior to hospital referral, and a national curriculum for preservice training was developed and introduced into 164 schools of nursing, midwifery, and health and technology.